 We got many compliments on the street!
 It's not the sleekest design, but its appearance also didn't make us feel out of place.

-At $129, this is not the most expensive laptop backpack, but it's not the cheapest either.
-The pack is built with durable materials that should last for months on months of heavy use, if not years.
+This is not the most expensive laptop backpack, but it's not the cheapest either.
+The pack has durable materials that should last for months on months of heavy use, if not years.
 We didn't notice any issues during our testing period.
 If this laptop backpack seems to be a good choice for you, we'd say it offers decent value, but not as good as other options in this review.

 The Thule Paramount is a versatile and protective laptop backpack with a plethora of applications.
 Use it for commuting to work while on foot or bike, take it on the bus, or load it up for a day hike if you please.